 - Individual Health Assessment and Coaching

-Moving between membership tiers
+Moving between membership levels

 One thing that can also make or break your membership tier naming convention is how easy it is to move between tiers.

-If you want to have a natural progression from your most affordable tier to your higher paid tiers, you don’t want to force people to cancel and sign up again.
+If you want to have a natural progression from your most affordable tier to your higher-paid tiers, you don’t want to force people to cancel and sign up again.
 Or worse, have to email you to move them to a new plan manually.

 Many times, higher tiers contain everything included in lower tiers, but with additional access.
 Find out what membership tools allow you to create the type of membership levels you have in mind, without creating a headache for you or your members.